motaylormo/ft_ssl/notes&examples_hashing/sha1_1block.md

 ```

 ## Compression function (first block)
-Hex values for a b c d after each pass in the compression function:
+Hex values for the working variables after each pass in the compression function:
 ```
         (a)         (b)         (c)         (d)         (e)
 init) 67452301    efcdab89    98badcfe    10325476    c3d2e1f0